AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 specification and the body of Q_14, then the elaboration of Q_14 body or the specification of R_14 and the body of R_14 after the elaboration of Q_14.
-Elaboration order dependencies are avoided by checking the dependencies of the various sorts of Elaborate pragmas.
+Elaboration order dependencies are avoided by the (required) use of elaboration control pragmas.

 Package Specifications in |SPARK|: